Refinitiv/websocket-api/Applications/Examples/RDP/python/README.md

   the connection alive.
 The content is retrieved using endpoint information (host and port) supplied in input.
 This example maintains a session by proactively renewing access_token token before expiration.
-The Authentication is 'oAuthPasswordGrant' or RDP version1 (v1) auth which uses password grant or refresh_token grant with Refinitiv provided credentials: username and password.
+The Authentication is 'oAuthPasswordGrant' or RDP version1 (v1) auth which uses password grant or refresh_token grant with Refinitiv provided Machine Account
+  credentials: username and password.
 Also required is clientid which is generated using AppGenerator tool.

 * __market_price_rdpgw_service_discovery.py__: Retrieves market-price content for a RIC after authenticating with RDP (auth/oauth2/v1/token) and using obtained tokens to keep